IcaroBrunoDev/react-native-easy-kit/docs/components/Accordion.md

 # `<Accordion />`

-Accordion is an animated component that shows and hides it's children when you press it up.
+Accordion is an animated component that shows and hides it's children when is pressed.

 ## Import